Whimsy Stick

 Best flirt pole for dogs field of chase distance comparison diagram showing Whimsy Stick wide chase radius versus short pole competitors

-First, four specs determine whether a flirt pole works for daily training: pole construction, line type, lure attachment, and field of chase.
-Specifically, the Outward Hound Tail Teaser and the Whimsy Stick are engineered to different standards on every one of them.
-In fact, the differences are not subtle.
-So most owners who switch from the Outward Hound to a Whimsy Stick notice within the first session.
+In practice, four specs determine whether a flirt pole works for daily training: pole construction, line type, lure attachment, and field of chase.
+The Outward Hound Tail Teaser and the Whimsy Stick are engineered to different standards on every one of them.
+The differences are not subtle.
+Most owners who switch from the Outward Hound to a Whimsy Stick notice within the first session.
 For the underlying question of whether the category works, see do flirt poles really work.

 Spec 01